Marlow, Oklahoma: Murders of Berch and Johnigan

-Dr. Richards, a witness to the scene, testified that he saw Berch on the lobby floor succumbing to his wounds: "Birch was dying, he only breathed a few more times after I got there and I saw I ocould do nothing for him and tried to do something for the nigger."
+Dr. Richards, a witness to the scene, testified that he saw Berch on the lobby floor succumbing to his wounds: "Birch was dying, he only breathed a few more times after I got there and I saw I could do nothing for him and tried to do something for the nigger."
 Richards claimed Johnigan lie wounded in front of the shine stand about 10 feet from Berch.
 He claimed that "one of the bullets struck the negro just above the right breast nipple and lodged in the intestines, probably striking a rib and being deflected downward into the stomach....
 The second bullet struck in the left groin and came out near the lower part of the hip, apparently being nothing more than a severe flesh wound."
 According to a contemporary report by The Duncan Banner, "there had been trouble previous to the killing and that the negro had been warned by the defendants to leave the city."

 Kincannon, allegedly the only member of the mob to brandish firearms, left the scene in an automobile with his companions after the shooting and could not be located by police.
 After multiple related arrests, Kincannon surrendered himself to authorities in Duncan around 3:00 AM on December 22, 1923; he and the other suspects were arraigned that afternoon.
 A preliminary hearing on January 2, 1924, before County Judge Eugene Rice included Marvin Kincannon, Elza Gandy, Bryon Wright, Fred Stotts, Ollie Lloyd, Homer Thompson, Ellis Spence, and Frank Cain as defendants.
 Kincannon was the only individual formally charged with Albert Berch's killing.
 On April 18, 1924, Kincannon appeared at district court for the murder charge of Berch, for which the state initially sought the death penalty according to County Attorney Paul Sullivan.
 The Duncan Banner observed that the defendant decided not to refute that the shooter was Kincannon but instead plea self-defense.
 Kincannon was convicted of first-degree manslaughter for Berch's death and sentenced to 25 years in state prison, of which he served 11.

 Gandy, whose father was a Marlow police officer, was also convicted of manslaughter for his role in inciting the mob, attacking Johnigan, and furnishing the firearm that was used in the killings.
 Gandy's sentence was declared as life imprisonment on May 15, 1926, but he received a 7-year sentence.
 An appellate court stated that "Gandy was one of the chief instigators of the mob which was formed to run the negro out of town."
 Gandy denied that he instigated the mob or furnished Kincannon the gun.
 Gandy received parole at least twice; once for seven days for his grandmother's death, reported on January 26, 1928, and again for five days to visit his sick sister in Hobart, Oklahoma, on August 13, 1929.